MinaNguyen99/MinaNguyen99.github.io/README.md

 - **[LinkedIn](https://www.linkedin.com/in/minanguyen8)**
 - **[GitHub](https://github.com/MinaNguyen99)**

-## SUMMARY
-Data Engineer with over one year of experience specialising in data pipeline ETL design and data security.
-Skilled in transforming complex datasets into actionable insights and delivering superior customer experiences.
-Seeking a Data Engineer position to apply my expertise in tackling complex challenges within diverse sectors.
+Python Developer with over one year of experience specializing in web development and data-driven solutions.
+Skilled in Python, Docker, AWS, and ETL processes.
+Seeking a Junior Python Developer role to apply my expertise and contribute to innovative projects.

 ## EDUCATION
 ### Sheffield Hallam University, UK